Wer-Wolf/i8kutils/README.md

 To force dell-smm-hwmon to load on unknown hardware, the above file should contain the following line:

-    options dell-smm-hwmon force=1
+    options dell-smm-hwmon ignore_dmi=1

 THE I8KCTL UTILITY
 ==================

 The i8kctl utility provides a command-line interface to the `dell-smm-hwmon` kernel driver.
-When invoked without arguments the program reports the same information which can be read from the /proc/i8k file.
+When invoked without arguments the program reports the readings of all fan and temperature sensors exposed by the driver.

 In order to modify fan speeds, the utility requires root privileges.